Santiso-Group/despasito/docs/settingup.rst

         }
     }

-In the `SAFTgroup.json` file, As many, groups as desired may be defined.
+In the `SAFTgroup.json` file, define as many groups as desired.
 Those used in the calculation are specified in the ``bead_configuration`` line.
 The parameter keys used are defined in the documentation for the chosen EOS object.
 As an example, the cross-interactions can be defined as follows:

 `SAFTcross.json`::

     {
         "CO2": {
             "H2O": {"epsilon": 226.38, "epsilonHB-H-e1":2200.0, "K-H-e1":91.419e-3}
+        }
     }

 After creating each of these files, go ahead and run the calculation with: